fenago/ruby-programming/lab_guides/Lab_1.md

 declarative programming, and development practices such as Scrum or test-driven development.
 Ruby has a number of libraries to help bring these old practices into your new environment (such as Ruleby or AspectR).
-In the next chapter, we’ll concentrate on the most prevalent of these—test-driven development—and we’ll look at testing Ruby code using the built-in testing library and some related third-party tools and libraries.
+In the next lab, we’ll concentrate on the most prevalent of these—test-driven development—and we’ll look at testing Ruby code using the built-in testing library and some related third-party tools and libraries.